 You can save time by passing control to a load module without using the control program.
 Passing control without using the control program is performed as follows.
 Issue a LOAD macro instruction to obtain a copy of the load module, preceded by a BLDL macro instruction if you can shorten the search time by using it.
 The control program returns the address of the entry point and the addressing mode in register 0 and the length in doublewords in register 1.
 Load this address into register 15.
 The linkage requirements are the same when passing control between load modules as when passing control between control sections in the same load module: register 13 must contain a save area address, register 14 must contain the return address, and register 1 is used to pass parameters in a parameter list.
-A branch instruction, a branch and link instruction, a branch and save instruction can be used to pass control, using register 15.
+A branch instruction, a branch and link instruction, a branch and save instruction, a branch and save and set mode instruction (BASSM), or a CALL macro instruction can be used to pass control, using register 15.
 Use BASSM only if there is to be an addressing mode switch.
 The return will be made directly to your program.